ForlinxEmbedded/ForlinxEmbedded.github.io/platform/rockchip/ok3588-c/OK3588_C_Linux_Yocto5_0_Kernel-6_1_User_Manual.md

 - Troubleshooting approaches for common issues.

 **Chapter 1: Open Box**

-* Product Overview

-Introduces the OK3588-C platform interface resources, hardware configurations of the five compatible SoMs, and system login methods;
+*  Introduces the OK3588-C platform interface resources, hardware configurations of the five compatible SoMs, and system login methods.

 **Chapter 2: Upgrade Firmware**

-* System Flashing Guide

-Describes how to obtain and flash the firmware;
+* Describes how to obtain and flash the firmware.

 **Chapter 3: OS Development**

-* Compilation Guide

-Details how to obtain the source code, its structure, and compilation steps;
+*  Details how to obtain the source code, its structure, and compilation steps.

 **Chapter 4: Application Development**

-* Operation Guide

-Explains the OK3588 interface resources and their testing methods;
+* Explains the OK3588 interface resources and their testing methods.

 **Chapter 5: Development Guides**

-* Development Guide

-Summarizes common issues encountered during development and their corresponding solutions.
+* Summarizes common issues encountered during development and their corresponding solutions.

 **Chapter 6: Resource Download \& Technical Support**